Transmission in pseudospin-1 and pseudospin-3/2 semimetals with linear dispersion through scalar and vector potential barriers: Introduction

 Recently, there has been a surge of interest in condensed matter systems that can host multiband (both linear and quadratic) crossings in the Brillouin zone (BZ) \cite{bernavig}, many of which do not have a high-energy counterpart.
 In particular, for threefold as well as for a class of fourfold degeneracies, the low energy Hamiltonian is of the form $\mathbf{k} \cdot \mathbf{\mathcal{S}}$, where $\mathbf{\mathcal{S}}$ represents the vector consisting of three spin-1 or spin-3/2 matrices.
 Hence, we get three-dimensional (3d) semimetals with pseudospin-1 and pseudospin-3/2 quasiparticle excitations, which are nothing but natural generalizations of the Weyl semimetal Hamiltonian $\mathbf{k} \cdot \mathbf{\sigma}$ ($\mathbf{\sigma}$ representing the vector of the Pauli matrices) featuring pseudospin-1/2 quasiparticles.
 All these fermions have a linear dispersion, just like Dirac fermions, and the bandstructures have nonzero Chern numbers.
 The pseudospin-1 quasiparticles are sometimes referred to as Maxwell fermions \cite{PhysRevA.96.033634}, while the pseudospin-3/2 quasiparticles are well-known as Rarita-Schwinger-Weyl fermions \cite{long}.
 By using DFT calculations and bulk-sensitive soft x-ray ARPES, B.~Q.~Lv {\textit{et al}} \cite{lv} have predicted the coexistence of all these three types of topological fermions in the electronic structure of PdBiSe.
 There is a crucial difference in the dynamical properties of the Dirac particles (with spin-1/2) and the spin-1 quasiparticles that we consider here -- the latter exhibit super-Klein tunneling \cite{urban,lai,zhu}, which means that the barrier is completely transparent for all incident angles for certain incident energies.
 Note that both Dirac and spin-3/2 particles \cite{peng-he} exhibit Klein tunneling.

 In this paper, we study the behaviour of the transmission coefficients of the pseudospin-1 and pseudospin-3/2 fermions in presence of finite barriers made of scalar and vector potentials.
 We try to identify the distinct features peculiar to the pseudospin value.
 These might prove to be a tool to identify/distinguish these materials in experiments.
-Tunneling in 2d optical lattice versions of pseudospin-1 and pseudospin-3/2 fermions have been studied earlier in Ref.~\onlinecite{shen,lan}.
+Tunneling in 2d optical lattice versions of pseudospin-1 and pseudospin-3/2 fermions have been studied earlier in Ref.~\cite{shen,lan}.

 The paper is organized as follows.
 In Sec.~\ref{formalism}, we explain the general set-up for carrying out the tunneling experiment.
-In Sec.~\ref{secspin1} and \ref{secspin32}, we apply the Landau-B\"{u}ttiker formalism to compute the tunneling coefficients for the pseudospin-1 and pseudospin-3/2 fermions, respectively.
+In Sec.~\ref{secspin1} and ~\ref{secspin32}, we apply the Landau-Büttiker formalism to compute the tunneling coefficients for the pseudospin-1 and pseudospin-3/2 fermions, respectively.
 Finally, we end with a summary and outlook in Sec.~\ref{secsum}.